robotology/blocktest/README.md

 5.
 Write the code in **configure**,**stop** methods depending on your needs.
-## 9.5.
+## 10.5.
 Blocks writing
-Write your own blocks, each block is derived from CAction.
+Write your blocks, each block is derived from CAction.

-## 9.6.
+## 10.6.
 XML files
 Write an xml file for each block.

-# 10. Authors
+# 11. Authors
 * Luca Tricerri ([*personal page*](https://www.iit.it/people/luca-tricerri))
 * Lorenzo Natale ([*personal page*](https://www.iit.it/people/lorenzo-natale))